 Well we aren't in the business of marriage guidance but we do know that taking good asset protection advice and putting in steps to protect her parents' home and the resulting sale proceeds would have saved Samantha's inheritance.

-Everyone who wants to protect their inheritenances should think about asset protection and the steps they need to take.
-And those steps need to be taken before trouble is on the horizon
+Everyone who wants to protect their inheritances should think about asset protection and the steps they need to take.
+And those steps need to be taken before trouble is on the horizon.

 Step 3: Pay Rest Home Fees

 Bruce and Julie had worked all their lives to build up their assets.
 They'd paid their taxes and tried to contribute to society.
 Bruce frequently helped his neighbours out doing odd jobs for them and Julie worked as a volunteer for the Blind Institute.
 They'd based their life on a simple philosophy – look after family and friends and help our where you can.

 During their lives they'd done pretty well for themselves considering where they'd started from, which was ground zero.
 They had a nice house and were feeling comfortable with their lot.
 They'd been blessed with two children and now they even had grandchildren which they loved dearly.